The Holy Spirit or my conscience?

 Not for sale

 You cannot buy the Holy Spirit.
 He is given to those who believe in Jesus Christ – John 7:37-39.
-In Acts chapter 8, a former sorcerer attempted to buy the gift of the Holy Spirit and this was the response from Apostle Peter “Your money perish with you because you thought that the gift of God could be purchased with money!
+In Acts, chapter 8, a former sorcerer attempted to buy the gift of the Holy Spirit, and this was the response from Apostle Peter: “Your money perish with you because you thought that the gift of God could be purchased with money!

-Fuels the Believer
+Fueling the Believer

 The Holy Spirit helps us to serve God, thus eliminating any confidence we put in our flesh-Philippians 3:3

-The Holy Spirit is our strengthener, teacher, reminder, our guide, and revealer.
+The Holy Spirit is our strengthener, teacher, reminder, guide, and revealer.
 He leads us into all truth. -John 14:16, 26, John 15:26, John 16:13, Isaiah 11:2

 He changes your character by replacing negative habits with His fruit of love, joy, peace, patience, gentleness, and many more in Galatians 5:22